Geode APIs Compatible with Redis

-- With active expiration, expiration is evaluated whenever a key is accessed.
+- With passive expiration, expiration is evaluated whenever a key is accessed.
 If the key is due to expire, it is deleted.

-- With passive expiration, keys are evaluated every 3 minutes.
+- With active expiration, keys are evaluated every 3 minutes.
 If they are due to expire, they are deleted.

 Data is stored in a single partitioned region that has one redundant copy.
 In practice this means that the cluster can tolerate the loss of a single server without the loss of data.

 There are a number of events that might occur within the Geode cluster that can result in the cluster closing the connection to the Redis client.
 Losing the connection to the cluster does not imply that the server is no longer available.

 When the connection is lost, the client should attempt to reconnect to the same server before attempting to connect to another server.
 The Redis client is responsible for knowing the addresses of all servers.